PiggyAwesome/useless/README.md

-Yo mamma is so fat if she buys a fur coat, a species will be extinct.
+Yo mamma so fat I had to take a train and two buses just to get on the her good side.